ChadDa3mon/BookmarX.AI/README.md

 The database structure itself is stored in `bookmarx.sql`.
 You should be able to create the databse with `mysql -u <username> -p <database_name> < database_structure.sql`.

+Add your tags to the 'tags' table, just one tag per row

 Install the python requirements via `python -m pip install -r requirements.txt`

 Build the docker container with `sudo docker build -t bookmarx .`